Introduction

 7. The person has treated the partner with cruelty to the point that it could be harmful or injurious to the person living with them.

-8. The person has failed to comply with a decree for restitution of conjugal rights for a period of two years or more after passing the decree against them.
+8. The person has failed to comply with a decree for restitution of conjugal rights for two years or more after the decree was passed against them.

 If the marriage is not solemnized as per Christian rites, then the provisions for divorce under Christian law will not apply.
 Moreover, a wife may also present a petition for divorce under Christian law on the ground that the husband has, since the solemnization of the marriage, been guilty of rape, sodomy, or bestiality.